act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 This `img` element has 3 [image sources][] for [device-pixel-ratio][]-based selection, through its `src` and `srcset` attributes.
 Its [accessible name][] is equivalent to the [filename][] of one of its [image sources][] and accurately describes each of them.

-**Note:** All images used as [image sources][] in this example are actually copies of the same image, thus making the [image source][] selection a bit artificial and only for the purpose of illustrating the rule.
+**Note:** All images used as [image sources][] in this example are actually copies of the same image, thus making the [image source][image sources] selection a bit artificial and only for the purpose of illustrating the rule.

 ```html
 <html lang="en">